IAMSE Cafe Virtual Sessions

 The unprecedented COVID‐19 crisis has upended the medical and medical education landscape.
 Our aim during this difficult and confusing time is to support you with what we do best—concise, high–yield videos to help you get up to speed efficiently and effectively—so you can feel confident with however you’re being called on to adjust.

 In response to a request for assistance from a partner medical school impacted by COVID-19, ScholarRx has agreed to make its Rx Bricks program available at no cost to M2 students for the remainder of the 2019-20 academic year.
-This comprehensive, online resource can assist schools implementing contingency plans necessitated by the COVID-19 outbreak.
+This comprehensive, online resource can assist schools in implementing contingency plans necessitated by the COVID-19 outbreak.

 You can raise the line by training healthcare workers who don’t have experience treating COVID-19.
 Encourage healthcare workers you know to complete this free CME course on COVID-19 so they’re prepared to fight the virus.

-Top quality anatomy videos, all for free.
+Top-quality anatomy videos, all for free.